TL;DR

 The silent alarm is ringing.
 Across the UK, a hidden health crisis is unfolding not in our hospitals' A&E departments, but in our boardrooms, on our construction sites, and at our kitchen tables.
-Projections for 2025, based on escalating trends in lifestyle-related health conditions and workforce stress, reveal a startling reality: more than two in five working-age Britons are on a trajectory towards accelerated brain aging.
+Projections for 2025, based on escalating trends in lifestyle-related health conditions and workforce stress, reveal a startling reality: more than two in five working-age Britons are on a trajectory towards accelerated brain ageing.

 This isn't a distant problem for our later years.
 It's a clear and present danger impacting focus, productivity, and career progression right now.
 More terrifyingly, it's paving the way for a future burdened by severe cognitive decline, potentially culminating in a staggering lifetime financial impact exceeding £4.2 million for a high-earning family.
-This figure encompasses lost income, decimated pensions, crippling private care costs, and the erosion of a family's hard-earned prosperity.
+This figure encompasses lost income, decimated pensions, crippling private care costs, and the erosion of a family's hard-earned prosperity. (illustrative estimate)

 But this future is not set in stone.
 The power to protect your cognitive health, secure your career, and shield your family's legacy is within your grasp.
 This definitive guide will illuminate the scale of the challenge and reveal the strategic pathway through Private Medical Insurance (PMI) and a suite of Life, Critical Illness, and Income Protection (LCIIP) policies.
 This is your blueprint for shielding your most valuable asset: your mind.